-Dr. Westmeier GmbH works together with all major producers of hardware for nuclear applications.
+Dr. Westmeier works together with all major producers of hardware for nuclear applications.
 We supply any hardware item (detector, multi-channel-analyser, shielding, electronics, accessories, calibration material) or systems comprising of these parts.
-The Dr. Westmeier GmbH will assist you with the procurement of such units, installation and maintenance, in-house training, routine management and performance controls.
+The Dr. Westmeier will assist you with the procurement of such units, installation and maintenance, in-house training, routine management and performance controls.

 Moreover, we integrate spectrometry systems with our software SODIGAM for the high-precision analysis of scintillator spectra.